chaitanyanarukulla/pyramid-learning-journal/README.md

 Clone this repository to your local machine.

-Once downloaded, cd into the expense_tracker directory.
+Once downloaded, cd into the learning_journal directory.

 Begin a new virtual environment with Python 3 and activate it.